OpenHFT/Chronicle-Map/README.md

   .create();
 ```

-The chronicle channel is use to identify which map is to be replicated to which other map on
+The Chronicle channel is use to identify which map is to be replicated to which other map on
-the remote node, in the example above this is assigned to '(short) 1', so for example if you have
+the remote node.
+In the example above this is assigned to '(short) 1', so for example if you have
 two maps, lets call them map1 and map2, you could assign them with chronicle
 channels 1 and 2 respectively.
 Map1 would have the chronicle channel of 1 on both servers.
 You
 should not confuse the Chronicle Channels with the identifiers, the identifiers are unique per
 replicating node ( in this case which host, the reason we say replicating node rather than host as it is
-possible to have more than one replicating node per host if each of them had a different TCP/IP port )
- ), where as the chronicle channels are used to identify which map you are referring.
+possible to have more than one replicating node per host if each of them had a different TCP/IP port ), where as the chronicle channels are used to identify which map you are referring.
 No additional socket
  connection is made per chronicle channel that
 you use, so we allow up to 32767 chronicle channels.